NetGovern/deployments/kubernetes/README.md

 Let's now make sure that we can spin up pods and containers and deployments oh my!

-So while you're still  on the master, let's creater the most basic of deployments.
+So while you're still  on the master, let's create the most basic of deployments.

 	$ kubectl run nginx --image=nginx --port 80